HPInc/Anyware-Certification/README.md

 You can provide the administrator password inline using -p.
 If you do not, it will prompt you for a password.

-The information returned by **_pcoip-list-licenses_** includes:
-- The number of activated licenses
-- The number of used licenses
-- The expire dates of features or session licenses

 > [!NOTE]
 > **Guide Link:**